Optimizing the $\theta_{23}$ octant search in long baseline neutrino experiments: Results

 Finally, from Fig.~\ref{fig1}, the sensitivity contours seem to have a shallow minimum, corresponding to maximum sensitivity, which ranges from 1700km to more than 3000km.

 We also studied the sensitivities in the case where $\theta_{23}$ lies in the lower octant.
-We found the sensitivities to be symmetric in the lower octant and hence do not show them here.
+However, we found the sensitivities to be approximately symmetric in the lower octant, hence they are not shown.